 If you love a holiday that gets your heart racing and is go, go, go all the time, then you will find more than enough activities in the Cairns region to fill your itinerary.
 Adrenaline junkies are spoilt for choice with skydiving, bungee jumping, extreme white water rafting and scuba diving.

 If it’s adventure you are seeking, there are definitely plenty of places off-the-beaten track to explore and get active.
 Kayaking along the inland rivers or out on the open sea is incredibly popular, as well as river tubing with a guide.

-You can also enjoy cable skiing, high ropes courses, stand up paddle boarding at various locations, kite surfing, horse riding on the beach or through the rainforest, snorkelling, jungle surfing, mountain bike riding, bush walking and more.
+You can also enjoy canyoning, mountain hiking, Kite Surfing at various locations, horse riding on the beach or through the rainforest, snorkelling, jungle surfing, mountain bike riding, bush walking and more.

 When the sun goes down, Cairns comes alive and there is plenty to do if you want to enjoy the balmy evenings.
 You can take a sunset cruise down Trinity Inlet with a glass of wine, book a sailing dinner cruise, take a hummer ride around town, wander through the night markets and stop for a foot massage or visit one of the many restaurants and bars in town.

-For something more unique why not enjoy Tjapukai by Night which is a fantastic dinner and Aboriginal show, Flames of the Forest dining experience, Cairns Dinner Theatre or you can book one of many wildlife spotting night tours and see by torch some of our nocturnal animals in the rainforest.
+For something more unique why not enjoy a fantastic dinner and Aboriginal show, Flames of the Forest dining experience, Cairns Dinner Theatre or you can book one of many wildlife spotting night tours and see by torch some of our nocturnal animals in the rainforest.